Delta-9 Drink Side Effects: What to Expect and How to Avoid Them

 Hydrate and Eat:

 Drink a large glass of cold water to combat dry mouth and lightheadedness.
-Eat a carbohydrate-heavy snack (like bread, crackers, or a banana) to help ground your body and stabilize your blood sugar.
+Eat a carbohydrate-heavy snack (like bread, crackers, or a banana) to help settle your stomach and ground your body.

 Take Deep Breaths:

-Anxiety makes your breathing shallow, which increases your heart rate.
-Close your eyes and take deep, slow breaths through your nose.
+Feeling overwhelmed often makes your breathing shallow.
+Close your eyes and take deep, slow breaths through your nose to help yourself relax.

 The CBD Trick: